ssenmosip/mosip-temp-documentation/ABIS-APIs.md

  - If an ABIS supports only one request for both INSERT and IDENTIFY operation, then,
  - - The referenceID with referenceURL is sent as part of the request body
  - - The ABIS internally inserts the biometrics available in the referenceURL in their reference database against the referenceID
- - - The ABIS then does an 1:n comparison
+ - - The ABIS then does a 1:n comparison

 ### DELETE
 ```